emile-bernard/OpenCV-Mp4-HSV/README.md

 # OpenCV-Mp4-HSV
 This project contains a basic python script to run opencv-python with an HSV mask applied to a webcam stream.
+Also, it uses the opencv contours methods to draw contours on the HVS mask.

 ## Previews
 ![Preview1](./preview/Preview1.PNG?raw=true "Preview1")